Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Results

 Observing vegetation values from 1990-2019, the average effect of wildfires from 1996-2016 on NDVI was an average initial drop of 25\% (Fig.~\ref{fig:ATTS_different_controls}) over the absolute value of NDVI, and a slow recovery, with an average negative effect up to 10 years after the event of wildfires (Fig. \ref{fig:ATTS_different_controls}(a), (b)).

 As we are estimating hypothetical scenarios, our measurement of accuracy is to evaluate the fit on pre-wildfire periods, as well as to visually inspect the hypothetical scenarios.
+Figure \ref{fig:errors_pre10}(a) shows how the NDVI within the control regions correlates with the NDVI inside the burned regions for pre-wildfire periods ($R^2=0.67)$ and is representative of previous methods \citep[e.g.][]{Goetz2006, Alcaraz-Segura2010, Bolton2015}.
+Figure~\ref{fig:errors_pre10}(b) shows the correlation between synthetic NDVI values (generated from the GSC method) and the NDVI inside burned regions for the pre-wildfire periods ($R^2=0.93$).
+Comparison of Figs.~\ref{fig:errors_pre10}(a) and (b) demonstrates that the synthetic NDVI estimated from the GSC method is more accurate than the NDVI derived from the control regions considered in the present study.
+Similar behaviors follow for NBR and NDMI, going from $0.48$ to $0.81$ and from $0.49$ to $0.85$ respectively.

-Figure \ref{fig:errors_pre10} shows the comparison of the fit between control regions vegetation and burned regions vegetation ($R^2=0.67)$ (a), and the difference between burned regions vegetation and synthetic vegetation estimated on pre-wildfire periods ($R^2=0.93$) (b).
-The Mean Squared Prediction Error (MSPE) for the pre-treatment periods between the counterfactuals estimated and the burned regions is $5$ times smaller than the Control region 1 and the burned regions on average.
-Out of the 304 wildfires studied, only 4 of the areas observed show a larger error of the counterfactual estimated compared to the control regions on pre-wildfire periods.
+The Mean Squared Prediction Error (MSPE) for the pre-treatment periods between the counterfactuals estimated and the burned regions for NDVI is $5$ times smaller than the Control region 1 and the burned regions on average.
+Out of the 307 wildfires studied, only 4 of the areas observed show a larger error of the counterfactual estimated compared to the control regions on pre-wildfire periods.

-For NBR (Fig. \ref{fig:ATTS_different_controls} (c), (d)), and NDMI (Fig. \ref{fig:ATTS_different_controls} (e), (f)), the effect is similar, with NBR showing a larger absolute drop.
+For NBR (Fig. \ref{fig:ATTS_different_controls} (c), (d)), and NDMI (Fig. \ref{fig:ATTS_different_controls} (e), (f)), the effect is similar, with NBR showing a larger absolute drop over time.
 MSPE on pre-treatment periods is more than 5 times lower than using control regions.
 Furthemore, in all three ATTs estimated, the $\delta_{it}$ on pre-wildfire periods $t < T_{0}^i$ is approximately $0$.
-The cross validation of $\lambda$ for the NNMCM was done using the \textit{gsynth} package, \citep{Xu2017}.
+The cross validation of $\lambda$ for the NNMCM was done using the \textit{gsynth} package in R, \citep{Rgsynth}.